sumant86/node-rest-api/readme.md

 The source folder contains sub-folders that arrange the application into logical
 layers:

--   `routes:` This is the adapter layer of the Hexagonal Architecture.
+-   `routes`: This is the adapter layer of the Hexagonal Architecture.
 It adapts the HTTP transforms the HTTP requests from the external world to the service layer and transforms the objects returned by the service layer to HTTP responses.